mtsmn/IoT/devices/device_mgmt/index.md

 {{site.data.keyword.iot_short_notm}} can send an Observe Attribute Change request to a device to observe changes of one or more device attributes by using the Observe Attribute Changes request type.
 When the device receives the request, it must send a notification request to {{site.data.keyword.iot_short_notm}} whenever the values of the observed attributes change.

 **Important:** Devices must implement, observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update)  request types.
+Observe attribute change requests are only used in the context of firmware requests.

 ### Topic for an Observe Attribute Changes request